Spotted Wing Drosophila in the Northeast

 Management: Discusses cultural practices for minimizing populations and chemical options that will provide effective control for growers of susceptible crops.

 The first spotted wing drosophila were detected in blueberry fields in New Jersey during the week of July 7, 2011.
 Rutgers Fruit IPM Coordinator Dean Polk is monitoring the pest and provides regular updates via the Rutgers Plant and Pest Advisory website.

 Spotted wing drosophila has also arrived in Pennsylvania, and the state’s IPM program provides updates and recommendations:

-The Northeast Region Spotted Wing Drosophila IPM Working Group is helping identify and prioritize the research and extension needs for SWD.
+The northeastern region Spotted Wing Drosophila IPM Working Group is helping identify and prioritize the research and extension needs for SWD.

 Find more spotted wing drosophila resources in our database.